Talking Supply Chain: Let's create a human-centric supply chain

 Sign up today and get the next podcast episode sent to you.
 Subscribe via Apple and Google Podcasts or choose another podcast platform.
 Subscribe via RSS or download an MP3 or media file.Latest Supply Chain Management Review podcast episodes

-Here are a few of our latest podcast episodes.- Talking Supply Chain: Doomsday never arrives for Baltimore bridge collapse impacts.
+Here are a few of our latest podcast episodes.- Talking Supply Chain: Moving from AI pilot to execution with AWS’s Petra Schindler-Carter.

-- Talking Supply Chain: Procurement and the AI revolution.
+- Talking Supply Chain: AI and the new trade barrier.

 SC